Reasionlee/Skills/content/authors/admin/_index.md

 highlight_name: true
 ---

-Now I am is an Acadamic Master in Industrial Engineering under the supervision of [Dr. Li Yongxiang](https://me.sjtu.edu.cn/teacher_directory1/liyongxiang.html) at Shanghai Jiao Tong University.
+Now I am is an Acadamic Master in Industrial Engineering under the supervision of [Dr. Yongxiang Li](https://me.sjtu.edu.cn/teacher_directory1/liyongxiang.html) at Shanghai Jiao Tong University.
 My research interests include signal processing, fault diagnosis, and deep learning.

 During my master's period, I have focused on theoretical research and explored the new field with my supervisor, which trained me well in independent research capability.